 Any kind of informative content format is great.
-Things like blogs, buyer guides, reports, and whitepapers are all examples of excellent demand generation-friendly content.
+Things like blogs, buyer guides, reports, and whitepapers are all examples of excellent demand-generation-friendly content.
 For now, it’s all about sparking that interest.

 Top Tip: Don’t forget to optimize your content with SEO best practices and targeted keywords to ensure that your content is reaching the right people!

 At this point, it’s okay to give your audience a little extra push in the right direction.
-Offering a freebie that hints at what your full product can do is a great way to show prospects that your product is worth investing in.
+Offering a freebie that hints at what your full product can do are a great way to show prospects that your product is worth investing in.
 Once they try out your free tool (and love it) they’ll be more likely to follow up with a sales call or make that final purchase!

 Demand Generation Best Practices

 You’re almost ready to go.
-Before we leave you to embark on your own demand generation journey, we want to share some demand generation best practices to help you along the way.
-All of these tips and tricks will help you launch a more effective (and more lucrative) demand gen campaign.
+Before we leave you to embark on your own demand-generation journey, we want to share some demand-generation best practices to help you along the way.
+All of these tips and tricks will help you launch a more effective (and more lucrative) demand-gen campaign.